alexjt28/ESMplot/README.md

 ============================== <br/>

 Example scripts that show how to make plots with ESMplot.
 Included are calculate_seasavg.py (calculate seasonal average), calculate_seascyc.py (calculate seasonal cycle), and calculate_watertags.py (calculate water tagging results).

+Note: when changing central_longitude for water tagging plots, use tagged_regions_cenlon0.py or tagged_regions_cenlon180.py first and then copy the desired file to tagged_regions.py

 ============================== <br/>
 directory **ESMplot** <br/>